junxit/us-congress-bills-111/metadata.md

 - 2010-02-02 — Mr. Towns moved to suspend the rules and pass the bill.
 - 2010-02-02 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 26). (text: CR H431)
 - 2010-02-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 26).(text: CR H431)
+- 2010-02-04 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.